-Who is ‘the importer’ and what are their responsibilities?
+Who is ‘the person in charge of the animal’ and what are their responsibilities?

-‘The importer’ is the person whose name is listed on the import permit.
+‘The person in charge of the animal’ is the person listed as the importer on the import permit.
 They are responsible for:

-- ensuring animals meet all the required import conditions, as a non compliance may delay the release or require the animal to be re-exported;
+- ensuring the animal meets all import conditions, as a non- compliance may delay the animal’s release or require the animal to be exported out of Australia

-- organising collection of the animal/s on completion of the quarantine period; and,
+- collecting the animal on completion of the quarantine isolation period

 The importer may give permission for someone else to act as their authorised agent.
 Other persons may include a pet transport agency, family member or a friend.
-This permission must be given in writing and must include the functions they authorise the agent to undertake on their behalf . (i.e. receive information about an animal, collection on completion of quarantine period, ability to authorise private vet treatment if required, etc).
+The importer must give this permission in writing and include the functions they authorise the agent to undertake on their behalf .
+For example, to receive information about an animal, collect the animal on completion of the quarantine isolation period, and authorise private veterinary treatment if required.

-This permission can be given at any stage throughout the quarantine process, however it is preferable for these details to be provided prior to arrival of the animal.
+The importer can give this permission at any stage throughout the quarantine process, however it is preferable for it to be provided before the animal arrives.

-The importer is also responsible for ensuring contact details for both themselves and authorised agents are up to date both before their animal/s arrives and throughout the quarantine period.
-It is important that your Australian contact details be provided so that contact can be made in the event of an emergency.
+The importer is also responsible for ensuring contact details for themselves and authorised agents are up to date both before their animal/s arrives and throughout the quarantine isolation period.
+It is important to provide your Australian contact details so we can contact you in the event of an emergency.